 Building for Equity: Cultural Facilities

-Our Building for Equity: Cultural Facilities grants help organizations acquire, build, or renovate the bricks and mortar buildings that make cultural experiences possible.
+Our Building for Equity: Cultural Facilities grants help organizations acquire, build, or renovate the bricks and mortar buildings and spaces that make cultural experiences possible.

 Steps to Apply